ChrstphrHll/npc_gen/students/Murunay Illfate.md

 ---
 ### Description
 - 4th year Elf Ranger in Burk
-- curly dark red hair that's hanging down to their back, Brown eyes, and Brown skin
+- shoulder length straight brunette hair that's messy, Brown eyes, and Brown skin
 - Is Restrained and Immature, and has Affection as their ideal

 ### Organizations